Last Updated June 8, 2017

 Types of Personal Information Collected

-As described above, personal information is information relating to an identified or identifiable natural person transferred to the United States from the European Union or European Economic Area.
+As described above, personal information is information relating to an identified or identifiable natural person transferred to the United States from the European Union, Switzerland and the European Economic Area.
 The types of personal information we collect could include personally identifiable as well as non-personally identifiable information, such as name, address, email address, telephone number, photograph, audio/visual recording, demographic information (such as age, profession, gender, location, zip code, birth date, or year of birth), IP addresses, browser types, unique device identifiers, device types, requested URL, referring URL, browser language, the pages you view, the date and time of your visit, and domain names.
 To further clarify, we conduct research studies and provide services to others across a broad range of industries.
 In connection with these research studies and provision of services, we may collect all manner of personal information (depending on the nature of the study and the services we are providing) including Sensitive Information (as defined below), which may include but is not limited to, health, medical, and financial information.

 If you no longer wish to have your personal information disclosed to third parties, you may choose to "opt out" by notifying us that you want your personal information removed.
 To do so, send an email to email@example.com.
 Please be aware that your personal information may have been disclosed to third parties prior to removal.
 Also, Continuum will provide you with notice before using your personal information for a purpose other than that for which it was originally collected or subsequently authorized by you, and you may choose to “opt out” of such use by following the directions provided in the notice.
 However, even after any “opt-out” or removal of your personal information, we reserve the right to disclose your personal information to a third party when we believe in good faith that we are required to do so in order to comply with an applicable statute, regulation, rule or law, a subpoena, a search warrant, a court or regulatory order, lawful requests by public authorities, including to meet national security or law enforcement requirements, or other valid legal process.